Introducing Edgio Applications v7Find out what's new.

 2. Perform the following steps if you have hosted Splunk Enterprise within your network:

-1. Configure your firewall to allow POST requests from the following IP blocks:
+1. Configure your firewall to allow POST requests from this IP block: 198.7.21.0/24

 2. Set up support for the HTTPS protocol.